Robin3880/CanonicalHuffmanCompressor/README.md

 It uses canonical Huffman coding to compress text files into `.huf` format files and decompress them back.

-Requires Java Runtime Environment to be installed
+Requires Java Runtime Environment to be used

 ## Set Up